Atari SA: Founding and beginnings (1983–1996)

 The company was founded by Bruno Bonnell and Christophe Sapet.
 They wanted to christen the company Zboub Système (which can be approximately translated to Dick System in English), but were dissuaded by their legal counsel.
 According to Bonnell in a TV interview, they then used a mix-and-match computer program to suggest other names, one of which was "Infogramme": a portmanteau of the French words "informatique" (information technology) and "programme" (computer program).
 The final choice, Infogrames, was a slightly modified version of that suggestion.

 The company logo and mascot is an armadillo (tatou in French), chosen when the company was moved to Villeurbanne.
 Bonnell commented: "This dinosaur[sic] is our symbol.
 The armadillo has always survived changes to its environment, from the melting of glaciers to the worst of heat waves."

+In 1983, Infogrames released their first title The Cube, which sold 60,000 copies.

 In the late 1980s, Infogrames was noted for its French computer games that often featured original game ideas and occasionally humorous content.
 They had acquired several licences for popular Franco-Belgian comics.

+In 1987, Infogrames extended to the growing Multimedia market by founding Infogrames Multimedia, which would later develop and publish CD-ROM based games and software.
+In the same year, they formed an interactive videotex division, Infogrames Télématique.

 In 1992, they released Alone in the Dark, a 3D horror adventure game, to international attention.

 By 1995, Infogrames was held by many shareholders, including a 20% stake from Pathé Interactive (joint-venture between Phillips Media and Chargeurs) and 3.3% by Productions Marcel Dassault.
 By August, Phillips Media acquired Chargeurs' stake in Pathé Interactive, which led to the 20% shareholding stake of the company transferring fully over to Phillips.